atilatech/awesome-forms/README.md

 A collection of resources to make creating forms in your web app easier.

 ## awesome-forms-values
 We've all been there before.
-You want to add a commonly asked question to your web app form.
-E.g. "What is your academic major?" or "Select your Dietary Preference" but you don't want to manually add every single option.
+You want to add a commonly asked question to your web app form, for example, ["What is your academic major?"](https://github.com/atilatech/awesome-forms/blob/master/awesome-forms-values/data/majors/majors.json) or "Select your [Dietary Preference](https://github.com/atilatech/awesome-forms/blob/master/awesome-forms-values/data/dietary/dietary.json)"; but you don't want to manually add every single option.
 Use these data sources to  automatically creat the options for your forms.

 **Protip:** You can Use [jqplay](https://jqplay.org/#) to filter the form values.